+Interest income generated from FST Belize accounted for approximately 4% and 12% of our total interest income forthe three months ended September 30, 2023 and 2022, respectively.
+Interest income generated from FST Belize accounted for approximately 4% and 10% of our total interest income forthe six months ended September 30, 2023 and 2022, respectively.

+As of September 30, 2023, and March 31, 2023, our margin lending receivablesdue from FST Belize were \$396.5 million and \$290.2 million, respectively.
+The increase in margin lending receivable is attributable to an increase in leveraged trading activity as a result of greater volatility in market conditions between the two dates.
+We have a policy of ensuring that margin positions are adequately collateralized by liquid market securities.

-Fee and commission income generated from FST Belize accounted for approximately 15% of our total fee and commission income for thethree months ended June 30, 2023, as compared to approximately 84% of our total fee and commission income for thethree months ended June 30, 2022.
-Interest income generated from FST Belize accounted for approximately 4% and 7% of our total interest income for the three months ended June 30, 2023 and 2022, respectively.
-As of June 30, 2023, and March 31, 2023, our margin lending receivables due from FST Belize were \$373.7 million and \$290.2 million, respectively.
-The decrease in fee and commission income generated from FST Belize as a percentage of our total fee and commission income between the quarters ending June 30, 2022 and 2023 was due a decrease in the volume of trading activity by FST Belize through its omnibus account with us between the two quarters, as a result of ongoing ioint efforts by us and FST Belize to encourage clients of FST Belize to one accounts at Freedom Global and conduct ongoing trading through such Freedom Global accounts, consistent with our strategy to reduce the amount of transactions conducted under our omnibus arrangement with FST Belize.
+The decrease in fee and commission income generated from FST Belize as a percentage of our total fee and commission income between the quarters ending September 30, 2022 and 2023 was due a decrease in the volume of trading activity by FST Belize through its omnibus account with us between the two quarters, as a result of ongoing joint efforts by us and FST Belize to encourage clients of FST Belize to open accounts at Freedom Global and conduct ongoing trading through such Freedom Global accounts, consistent with our strategy to reduce the amount of transactions conducted under our omnibus arrangement with FST Belize.
 The decrease in the volume of trading activity by FST Belize was also due to deteriorating stock exchange market conditions and increased macro-economic uncertainty between the two periods.

-For additional information regarding our transactions with FST Belize, see Note 18 'Related Party Transactions" in the notes to our consolidated financial statements contained in Part I Item 1 of this quarterly report.
+For additional information regarding our transactions with FST Belize, see Note 18 Related Party Transactions" in the notes to our consolidated financial statements contained in Part I Item 1 of this quarterly report.